- Maryland, 2010

 N. Tucker Meneely

 Tucker graduated from the University of Baltimore School of Law, magna cum laude, where he received the Dean’s Citation for Service and was inducted into the Heuisler Honor Society.
 During law school, he served as the Editor-in-Chief of the University of Baltimore Law Forum.
 Tucker holds a bachelor’s degree in business administration from Drexel University, where he was a member of the men’s lacrosse team.

 Tucker is responsible for the Council Baradel Law Clerkship program, which provides law students the opportunity to develop professional legal skills with practicing lawyers.
 Tucker frequently writes for area legal publications.
 He was a regular contributor to The Daily Record’s Generation J.D. blog, where he shared practice tips as well as his experiences as a young lawyer balancing work and family life.
 He has also contributed to The Barrister, the newsletter of the Anne Arundel Bar Association, and the Maryland Litigator, the newsletter of the MSBA Litigation Section.

-Tucker serves the community as the President of Woodswise: The Severna Park Elderly Housing Corporation and as a Board Member of The Bill Sweeney Perinatal Care Fund.
+Tucker serves the community as a Board Member of The Bill Sweeney Perinatal Care Fund.
 A native Annapolitan, Tucker resides in Anne Arundel County with his wife and three children.

 - Anne Arundel County Bar Association